Title: Tin plate business owner

 Three of the eight boys ventured away from rural life to seek their fortune in Philadelphia.
 In 1836 Bill married a Philly girl who, coincidentally, shared her name with a famous movie star of the 20th century, Elizabeth Taylor Warner.
 Bill made his living in the city as a tin plate maker (tinsmith) and did very well.
 Metal workers were skilled craftsmen before the Industrial Revolution mechanized many jobs.

-He was apparently the owner of his own successful business, borne out by the value of his personal estate reaching $120,000 by 1870.
+He was apparently the owner of his own successful business, borne out by the value of his personal estate.
+It was listed as $2000 in 1860, reaching $120,000 by 1870.
 After the war they moved to 607 North 10th Street, just north of Vine and east of Broad, where several neighbors enjoyed similar wealth.
-In the city directories of the 1870s he didn’t even list an occupation, except in 1878 where it says, “President.”
+In the 1878 city directory his occupation was listed as “president.”
 Unfortunately the name of his business remains a mystery.

 This newspaper story sheds some light on Bill’s standing in his profession.
 He may have been involved in manufacturing kettles, jugs, and cooking utensils, or other metal products since his occupation listed in 1870 was “retired merchant.”
 Or he may have owned a metal roofing company, since his two oldest sons were both in that line of work.
 Perhaps they worked for him.